 Title VI of the Civil Rights Act of 1964 opens in a new window states that: “No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.”
 This applies to everyone with limited English proficiency (LEP) while interacting with any federal agency, or institution that receives funding from federal programs.

-With the advent of online translation portals connecting budget-conscious translation buyers with translators, government agencies can satisfy current law and cut their costs by avoiding using contractors and instead working directly in these cost-effective online translation solutions.
+With the advent of online translation portals connecting budget-conscious translation buyers with translators, government agencies can satisfy current law.
+They can cut their costs by avoiding using contractors and instead working directly in these cost-effective online translation solutions.
+The language dilemma is tough one, but technology is finally here to help solve it.